- Why is reusing/recycling clothing important?

 - Where are the development projects located?

-- How much money from the clothes collection goes towards the projects?
+- How much money goes towards development projects?

 - How can I help?